 The scripts are available under the text, so you can read and listen to the story at the same time.
 If you prefer to print the text, you can also download it in PDF format, which can be found in the upper, right corner of each episode titled Takeaways.

 Additionally, after the script, you can find a list of challenging (difficult) words with their definitions or explanations in simple English.
 It’s never been so easy to learn about English dramas and improve your listening skills at the same time!

 Other Resources for Learning with English Podcasts

 Need more information on English podcasts?
-Just follow the links and you’ll find more great resources for improving your English.
+Just click on the links below and you’ll find more great resources for improving your English.

-The Best Educational Podcasts: List of some nice English podcasts which haven’t been mentioned here.
-Their focus is on educational podcasts that are created for native English speakers so you’ll get great listening practice with casual, natural spoken English.
+This site lists some nice English podcasts, which haven’t been mentioned above.
+Their focus is on educational podcasts that are created for native English speakers, so you’ll get great listening practice with casual, naturally spoken English.